wttech/aet/documentation/src/main/wiki/AccessibilityCollector.md

 |:------------   |
 | This AET Plugin is currently in a BETA version. |

 Accessibility Collector is responsible for collecting validation results containing violations of the defined coding standard found on the page.
-It uses the [HTML_CodeSniffer](http://squizlabs.github.io/HTML_CodeSniffer/) tool to find violations.
+It makes use of the [HTML_CodeSniffer](http://squizlabs.github.io/HTML_CodeSniffer/) tool to find violations.

 Module name: **accessibility**